-() Is responsible to the President for maintaining accurate records and receipts relating to social events;
+(6) Is responsible to the President for maintaining accurate records and receipts relating to social events;

-() Is responsible for maintaining a calendar of events for the students;
+(7) Is responsible for maintaining a calendar of events for the students;

-29. The Vice President Communications:

-(1) Will serve as the Public Relations contact for the organization.

-(2) Is responsible for coordinating newsletters and mass correspondence published on behalf of the organization.
+(8) Is responsible for coordinating newsletters and mass correspondence published on behalf of the organization.

-(3) Is responsible for ensuring that all executives of the organization are fully familiar with all means that they may use to communicate with their constituent members, as well as proper etiquette and procedures to use in such communications.
+(9) Is responsible for ensuring that all executives of the organization are fully familiar with all means that they may use to communicate with their constituent members, as well as proper etiquette and procedures to use in such communications.

-.
-DCS Representatives:
+27. DCS Representatives:

 (1) May only hold a DCS Representative position reflective of their current official year of study with the DCS;